 Hiking/Walking.
-In addition to the footpaths on campus along the Red Cedar, through the gardens, the Sanford Natural Area or the Baker Woodlot, there are other trails nearby.
-Fenner Arboretum has nature trails at 2020 East Mt.
-Hope Road, Lansing.
-It is open daily 8 a.m. to dusk.
-The Woldumar Nature Center, 5539 Lansing Road, has five miles of trails in 188 acres.
+In addition to the footpaths on campusalong the Red Cedar, through the gardens, the Sanford Natural Area or the Baker Woodlot-there are hiking trails at: Lansing's Riverfront Park and Fenner Arboretum; Ingham County's Lake Lansing Park North and Grand River Park; and at the Woldumar Nature Center in west Lansing and the Rose Lake Wildlife Research Center northeast of East Lansing.
 Michigan's four national forests and most of the state parks and recreation areas have hiking trails.
 Contact the Outing Club at 353-5108 for suggestions and information on club trips.

 Horseback Riding.
 There are several riding stables in the area which offer Western and English riding lessons, boarding, and tack stores.
-At least one also offers hayrides and sleigh rides.
 For more information, look in the Yellow Pages under "Stables."

 Ice Skating.
 Munn Ice Arena has classes and open skating for students, faculty and staff when the varsity hockey team is not in action.
 Call 353-7263 for information.
 Lansing's Washington Park, 2700 S. Washington, has an outdoor rink.
 Call 483-4230 for information.
 There may be other outdoor rinks available also.
 Call Lansing Parks and Recreation, 483-4277, or East Lansing School-City Activity Program (SCAP), 357-6541, for current information.
 Beware of skating on the Red Cedar.
 The ice on any river may be very uneven.
 Jogging/Running.
 A campus jogging map is available at the IM buildings.
 It indicates specific routes for given distances.
-There is a 440-yard outdoor track west of the Stadium and a 1/8-mile indoor track in Jenison.
+There is a 440-yard outdoor track west of the Stadium, a 1/8-mile indoor track in Jenison, and an indoor track at the IM-East.
 Call the IM office, 355-5250 for information about their use.
 Many people like to run along the roads that criss-cross the MSU Farms south of campus.
 There is little traffic and the land is pretty and peaceful.
 Races are common in the spring and fall.
 Watch The State News for announcements.